oracle-livelabs/oci/oke-virtual-nodes/provision/provision.md

-# Provisioning Oracle Container Engine for Kubernetes (OKE) with Virtual Nodes
+# Provision of Oracle Container Engine for Kubernetes (OKE) with Virtual Nodes

 ## Introduction